 The University of Massachusetts Amherst Clinical Psychology Program offers a PhD in Clinical Psychology and espouses the clinical science model of training.
 We prepare students for careers in clinical research.
 Faculty and students engage in basic and applied studies of psychopathology, development, emotion, cognition, psychotherapy, neuropsychology, and family systems.
 Students who are interested in research and academic careers will thrive in our program.
 Our program is a proud member of the Academy of Psychological Clinical Science.

 Consistent with our clinical science model, we train all of our students to engage in empirically supported clinical practice.
 As a result, our program may not be appropriate for students interested in full-time practice with a minimal research commitment.
 Students have the opportunity to engage in psychotherapy and neuropsychological assessments with clients from across the lifespan, from diverse backgrounds, and in a wide variety of settings.
 In research and practice, we appreciate and consider issues of diversity in terms of culture, socioeconomic status, ethnicity, gender, age, sexual orientation, and other individual differences.
-Please see program’s Statement of Support for Cultural Diversity and for a Community Process that Affirms Diversity (page 7 of Student Handbook).
+Please see our Statement of Support for Cultural Diversity and for a Community Process that Affirms Diversity.
 More information on our commitment to diversity can be found in the Diversity section.

 The Clinical Psychology Program operates the Psychological Services Center, which provides evidence-based mental health services to the university and surrounding communities and engages in naturalistic psychotherapy and neuropsychological research.